collective-soundworks/collective-soundworks.github.io/docs/guide/getting-started.md

 ## Conclusion

 Congrats, you just wrote your first `soundworks` application.
-Along the way you learned quite a few things: 1.
-How to setup a `soundworks` application using the `@soundworks/create` wizard, 2.
-How to use some of the tools that are at your end to simplify the development, and 3.
-Discovered the shared states that are one of the most versatile abstraction provided by `soundworks` to simplify development and hide some network complexity.
+Along the way you learned quite a few things:
+- 1. How to setup a `soundworks` application using the `@soundworks/create` wizard,
+- 2. How to use some of the tools that are at your end to simplify the development, and
+- 3. Discovered the shared states that are one of the most versatile abstraction provided by `soundworks` to simplify development and hide some network complexity.

+Yuo can now continue on the next tutorial to better understand the possibilities offered by the `StateManager` and of shared states.